 At some point after 1945 the original building at 152 North 4th Street in Philadelphia was demolished and the company was relocated to Fort Washington, PA just north of Philadelphia.

 Edwin Stulb III was born in Philadelphia in 1922 and graduated from Germantown Academy, class of 1940.
 He served in the U.S. Army during WWII, saw action on D-Day, earned a purple heart and was awarded the Légion d’honneur by France.
 He was a member of the Sons of the American Revolution in Philadelphia and a member of the Union League in Philadelphia.

 Edwin III worked for - and later became president of his family business - for more than 53 years, through most of the 1900s.
 Mr Stulb passed away in 2015.
-He is seen below with his son Edwin Stulb IV who has carried the family business into its 5th generation.
+He is seen here with his son Edwin Stulb IV who carried the family business into its 5th generation.

 5th and 6th Generations